 Famous is the anti-piracy 'bug' the developers had build into the game and which bit them eventually in the tail.
 The game was protected by entering a game-key during installation.
 A common practice for pirates was to produce a key-generator for a game, or to supply a patched executable to circumvent this security feature and to play the game without restrictions (and paying for it).
 The developers however could detect this situation, and have the game crash after you exit a certain dungeon.

 Town Portal Controversy

 This game features the Teleportation concept, which in comparison to the Diablo games, is a bit different.
 Instead of having teleport scrolls, you don't have any, you just have a button on the HUD that you click to create a town portal.
 The controversy between this and Diablo II is not the concept, but the actual image.
 Seen to the right, the UI image for the scroll is an exact picture of a Town Portal from Diablo II.

-On a sidenote, when Ryan Davis, now of Giant Bomb's own Bomb Squad, reviewed Titan Quest for GameSpot, he entirely missed that it was possible for players to fast travel back to town, and complained about the lack of such a feature in his review.
+On a sidenote, when the late Ryan Davis (of Giant Bomb's own Bomb Squad) reviewed Titan Quest for GameSpot, he entirely missed that it was possible for players to fast travel back to town, and complained about the lack of such a feature in his review.
 When he realized his error, he amended the text and slightly improved the score.